IN THE CUT - THE MALE BODY IN FEMINIST ART

 The distinctiveness of this exhibition’s approach, however, lies also in its creating a platform for woman artists to explore a subject which remains taboo for women; that is to say, it gives private female sexuality – a subject with has been either excluded or ignored by social, artistic, and even feminist discussions – a stage for artistic expression.
 Although curiosity for the female body’s sensuality and the desire which it inspires have long been a source of creative impetus and a central theme of the artistic production for many male artists, the sensual gaze upon the male body remains an exception in the work of woman artists.

-The catalog accompanying the exhibition is published by Kerber Verlag (230 pages, German/English).
+A catalog will accompanying the exhibition (310 pages, German/English).